Lipník nad Bečvou: Transport

-Lipník nad Bečvou has a station on the international railway Prague–Olomouc–Lipník nad Bečvou–Púchov.
-The railway station is also served by local lines to Přerov, Hranice and Valašské Meziříčí.

 The D1 motorway leading from Přerov to Ostrava bypasses the town in the north.
-The branch of the motorway, which continues as the D35 leading to Olomouc, is located on the municipal border.
+The branch of the motorway, which continues as the D35 leading to Olomouc, separates from D1 on the municipal border.

-The town also lies on the Kraków–Moravia–Vienna Greenway, a long distance cycling route.
+Lipník nad Bečvou is located on the international railway line Prague–Púchov and on the regional line Přerov–Valašské Meziříčí.

 Sights

 Lipník nad Bečvou has a valuable historic core with highly preserved original layout.
 The town centre is formed by the T. G. Masaryk Square in the shape of the letter L, and its surroundings, delimited by fragments of the town fortifications.
 The town centre contains 109 houses, which are protected as cultural monuments.

 The town square is lined with Renaissance houses with arcades.
 The town hall was completely reconstructed in the Neoclassical style in 1851.
 In the middle of the square are two fountains from 1699 and 1859, and a Marian column from 1694.

 Next to the square is located the parish Church of Saint James the Great.
 This originally Gothic church was built before 1400.
 The tower, today 52 m high, was raised in 1596 and embellished with a Renaissance arcade gallery.
 In the 1760s, baroque modifications were made and also its contemporary interior was created.
 The separate bell tower next to the church dates from 1609.
 It is the only bell tower in Moravia preserved in the original late Renaissance style.
 It contains three bells, including Jakub from 1464 and Michal, which is one of the largest bells in Moravia.

 The Renaissance castle was reconstructed in Neoclassical style in the 1860s.
 Today it houses a part of the municipal office.
 The castle includes an English-style castle park, founded originally as a French formal garden in the mid-17th century.
 The terrace on the roof of the former stables is arranged as a garden.
 Next to the castle is located the former Piarist college from 1637–1641, and the Church of Saint Francis of Assisi from 1682–1687.
 The college is in poor condition and inaccessible; the church is used for cultural purposes.

 The large Jewish community is commemorated by several monuments, including the former synagogue and two Jewish cemeteries.
 The synagogue was first mentioned in 1540 and was built shortly before that, together with the town walls.
 It is the second oldest preserved synagogue in the country.
 Today it serves as a prayer house of the Czechoslovak Hussite Church.